cult-of-coders/bigbang-docs/source/index.md

 The aim is to bring order into the JavaScript world where you are exposed to many options of doing the same things, our solution helps on that regard allowing you to:

 - Rapidly create a project using GraphQL API
-- Tight integration with an account system
+- Integration with a fully featured Accounts system
 - Ability to create APIs for Mobile Web Applications with ease
 - Ability to have reactivity of your data in a scaleable manner
 - Ability to use MongoDB with relations that scale

-We are using the following web-technologies:
+We are going to use the following web-technologies:

 - Meteor (Bundler and Packaging system)
 - MongoDB